-Neville Wran will always enjoy an honoured place in Labor’s pantheon of modern heroes.
-When party supporters were in despair after the smashing defeat of the Whitlam government in 1975, Wran managed an unexpected one-seat win in New South Wales, ending eleven years of Coalition rule.
-He followed this up with the two “Wranslide” victories of 1978 and 1981, and a narrower win in 1984, and then resigned at a moment of his own choosing, after ten years as premier, in 1986.
+It isn’t surprising that Neville Wran enjoys an honoured place in Labor’s pantheon of modern heroes.
+When party supporters were in despair after the Whitlam government’s smashing defeat in 1975, Wran unexpectedly took government by one seat in New South Wales, ending eleven years of Coalition rule.
+His two “Wranslide” victories followed in 1978 and 1981, with a narrower win in 1984.
+Then, after ten years as premier, he resigned in 1986.

-The most important cloud hanging over Wran’s legacy was his handling of a series of corruption allegations.
-As his biographers, Mike Steketee and Milton Cockburn, conclude, “while Wran’s cynicism did him no harm in the early years of his premiership, it almost brought him undone over the corruption issue.
+The biggest cloud hanging over Wran’s legacy was his handling of a series of corruption allegations.
+As biographers Mike Steketee and Milton Cockburn conclude, “while Wran’s cynicism did him no harm in the early years of his premiership, it almost brought him undone over the corruption issue.
 Here the cynicism was deep-rooted and absolute: corruption was not an issue because it did not affect people’s lives, as did bread and butter issues.”

 The leading historian of NSW politics, David Clune, agrees.
 “When confronted with evidence of widespread corruption, Wran made the serious error of trying to obfuscate and cover up,” he writes.
 “Rather than admitting that there was a real problem that needed to be urgently addressed, he over-confidently assumed his political and parliamentary skills would enable him to defuse the issue.”